-If you followed through after choosing “I don’t want to see this”, this popup will appear.
-If you feedback to Facebook that you had chosen this option because “It’s Spam”, this will reflect as a report of spam.
+If you followed through after choosing “I don’t want to see this,” the above popup will appear.
+If you give feedback to Facebook that you had chosen this option because “It’s Spam,” this will reflect as a report of spam.

 Unlikes of Page

 To do so, you have to hover your cursor over the Page name, then hover your cursor over the “Liked” button in blue, before you can select the option to “Unlike” a page.

 I believe that this version of newsfeed that I just showed you is the old one.
 When you see the next version, you will understand why.

 Giving Negative Feedback: Version Two